venividiascii/coding-fun/README.md

 -- animated julia set fractal viewer.
 Loops with perlin noise?
 Full screen 1080p

 Another idea list that I found from 20
--Collision with random number of balls
+- Collision with random number of balls
 -Card game: War
 -Dice War, Risk-style with 5 dice
 -Saving to an external file